gmc-code/PC-microbit-micropython/docs/lessons/For_loops_2.rst

 Spacing characters
 ----------------------------

-| The code scrolls each character in "a*c*e", but does so by starting with 'ace' and "*".
+| The code below scrolls each character in "a*c*e", but does so by starting with 'ace' and "*" and uses them in a for-loop.
 | It uses indexing to get each character in the string 'ace' which is stored in the variable card_name. e.g. card_name[0] gets 'a'.
-| It uses an if statement to check whether the loop is up ot the last character so that it doesn't add another '*' after it.
+| It uses an if statement to check whether the loop is up to the last character so that it only adds '*' if it is not the last character.

 .. code-block:: python